-Hermpowered (pronounced: Her-Empowered) is an organization dedicated to supporting women and girls by providing health and legal education to the community.
+Hermpowered (pronounced: Her-Empowered) is a 501c3 organization dedicated to supporting women and girls by providing health and legal education to the community.
 Many women in our community are inundated with health and legal issues and find themselves deciding to care for one issue over the other.
 Their legal issues start to fall through the cracks.
 Scary diagnoses rear their ugly heads and they are unable to cope or are not connected with healthcare for treatment.

 WE WANT TO CHANGE THIS

 Policies from our government make it difficult for low-income families or immigrants to get the proper care they need.
 Families are in danger of falling apart because of issues they cannot control.
 We want to change this.
 Our goal is to provide a space that will give our women, our community, tools to care for the whole self.
 Our focus is to:

 - Provide education that assist in eliminating healthcare disparities;

 - Strive to provide legal education and direct women to assistance in the community that will aid to eliminate these issues that stand in the way of whole health;

 - Create a space that will allow women to become who they want to be for their families;